Bean-Vic/Homework-Aug-2025/HW3/Vincent/note.md

 ## Question 2: Explain the difference between var, let, & const.

 **Answer:**
-- **var**: Function-scoped, hoisted and initialized to undefined, allows re-declaration in the same scope; ignores block scope.
+- **var**: Function-scoped, hoisted and initialized to undefined, Can be redeclared and reassigned i the same scope.
+Ignores block scope.
-- **let**: Block-scoped, hoisted but in the TDZ (temporal dead zone) until declaration; no re-declaration in same scope.
+- **let**: Block-scoped, hoisted but not initialized (in the Temporal Dead Zone).
+Accesing before declaration throws a ReferenceError.
+Can be reassigned but not redeclared in the same scope.
-- **const**: Like let but must be initialized and cannot be reassigned (note: the object it points to can still be mutated).
+- **const**: Block-scoped, hoisted but not initialized (also in the TDZ).
+Must be initialized at declaration and cannot be reassigned.
+However, the object or array it references can still be mutated.

 ## Question 3: What is immutability?
 What data types in JS are immutable?